FreDNB-bit/science-divulgation-project/README.md

 Web site for science divulgation

-This is my first real project.
+This is my first real project for Start 2 Imapacts master.
 It's all and only made with HTML and CSS.